|Country:||United States of America (USA)|

 Purchase Calypso Hops

-Calypso hops are available to be purchased from multiple suppliers.
+Calypso hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Calypso Hops
+Origin and Geneology of the Calypso Hop

 Calypso is a diploid aroma-type hop, originated from a cross between Hopsteiner breeding female 98005 and a Hopsteiner male derived from Nugget and USDA 19058m.

 US hops begin to be harvested in mid-to-late August for most aroma varieties.

 Calypso is a dual-purpose hop that can be used in all hop additions throughout the brewing process.

 The Calypso hop has a crisp and fruity aroma.
 Flavors of apples, pears, stone fruit and lime citrus also are noted.

 These are the common ranges that we've seen with Calypso hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.